Skip to main content

 • Subscription : The subscription to use for monitoring the nodes, Subscriptions are defined in the "Endpoint" node.

-The frequence at which the server will send a batch of notification is handled by the subscription is specified in this subscription.
+The frequency at which the server will send a batch of notifications is handled by the subscription specified in this subscription.

 A subscription can typically hold a large number of monitored items.